ggkrustev/auth-github-viewer/README.md

 ### UI
 **Must**
+- [ ] Add support for CI pipeline
 - [ ] Improve test coverage, plus integration-test
 - [ ] Support filtering by multiple columns
 - [ ] Find a way to put filter popup outside the grid (Clarity issue?)
 - [ ] Fix bugs or defectmets (100% sure that there are any)
+- [ ] Production configuration/setup to all relevant files (Dockerfile, config and lint/test CI reporting)
+- [ ] AOT build and nginx production deployment